ScottGreenhalgh/week08-next-comments-form/README.md

 Maybe it was a problem with how I was trying to do an inline if statement inside the query parameters.
 Either way, after making variables for each of the parameters and then using string literals to plug the data, it seemed to work.
 I don't think this is as elegant as it could be, but seems to work.
 My only concern is I'm now not sanatising the inputs.
 Now I've found a working solution to this issue, I can probably rewrite this later.

+### Styling

+For styling I imported me existing styles styles from my past projects and modified it slightly.
+Previously the way I applied the background art to the page wasn't ideal so this time I made sure to apply it to the body and stretch it to fit.
+I added font changes using the layout.js to import them and assign them to variables which I can use elsewhere.
+I also utilised some tailwind css to apply text sizing and text colours to some elements.
+From here I styled the div containers for each element to act as a container.
+I then did my best to position the elements on the page where they are intuitive, but the layout overall is faily barebones and not entirely refined.

 ## Requirements

 For this project the requirements completed were: